 How to make the best food delivery website

 The development of the food delivery website includes many elements such as selecting the right platform, creating the domain, getting hosting, choosing features and design, and organizing the delivery.
 Let’s talk in detail about each step so you know better about the flow of food delivery website development.

 The first step to developing the best food ecommerce website is to decide what ecommerce solution you will use.
-If you require a flexible solution with a custom-built functionality, advanced SEO and security select among top ecommerce platforms such as Magento and Shopify.
+If you require a flexible solution with custom-built functionality, advanced SEO, and security select among top ecommerce platforms such as Magento and Shopify.

 We recommend building your food delivery website on Magento as it has all the ingredients you need to run a fully-operational store.
 Below we describe in more detail why many food and beverage companies use Magento to sell food online.

-After you make up your mind what ecommerce solution to choose to build your website, the next step is to purchase a domain name and hosting plan.
+After you make up your mind what ecommerce solution to choose to build your best grocery ecommerce platform, the next step is to purchase a domain name and hosting plan.

 Select a domain name that fits your restaurant’s name.
 If it’s already taken, we recommend adding your city name into the domain to distinguish it.
 The most common domain extensions are .com, .org, .co, .net, and .info.
 These were the first domain extensions that existed and are the most recognizable.